 What We Don't Love: Pricey

 This high-tech grill thermometer can bring your outdoor cooking game to a new level with minimal effort.
-The Meater Plus thermometer probe connects to a compatible smartphone app via Bluetooth to give you a constant read on what’s happening with your steak and gives pointers only how long to cook and rest your food afterward.
+The Meater Plus thermometer probe connects to a compatible smartphone app via Bluetooth to give you a constant read on what’s happening with your steak and gives pointers on how long to cook and rest your food afterward.
 Instant read thermometers like this as preferred by professionals.

 "I think the most handy [sic] tool is an instant-read thermometer that can display your temperatures quickly (not your candy thermometer, by any means)," says Susie Bulloch, female grillmaster and founder of Hey Grill, Hey.
 "You don't want to be holding a thermometer over the high heat of a grill for more than a couple of seconds while you get your reading, so the faster, the better."